ton-community/ton-docs/docs/develop/getting-started.md

 ## How TON works

-TON is a fully decentralized layer-1 blockchain designed by Telegram to onboard billions of users.
-It boasts ultra-fast transactions, tiny fees, easy-to-use apps, and is environmentally friendly.
+TON is a blockchain of blockchains created to serve millions of users in everyday life.

 You can learn more about general architecture in [Basic Concepts](learn/overviews/TON_blockchain_overview.md) section.